SandAI-org/MagiAttention/_pages/ffa_with_sink.md

 ## Math Derivation

-Below, we provide the step-by-step math derivation of the original forward / backward passes for <u>Flex-Flash-Attention</u> (<em>the same as <u>Flash-Attention</u></em>) w/o sink tokens, and then the differences when involving the learnable attention sink mechanism, serving as the guidence for our implementations in the next section.
+Below, we provide the step-by-step math derivation of the original forward / backward passes for Flex-Flash-Attention (<em>the same as Flash-Attention</em>) w/o sink tokens, and then the differences when involving the learnable attention sink mechanism, serving as the guidence for our implementations in the next section.

 <b>NOTE: </b>

 <b>1.
 To simplify the derivation, we drop the `batch` dimension and only keep the `num_heads` dimension to the leftmost acting as the implicit `batch` dimension.</b>

 <b>2.
-To focus on the attention sink mechanism, we assume you're already familiar with <u>Flash Attention</u> and will skip over its finer details, like the double-loop tiling strategy and the derivation of online softmax correction based on `log-sum-exp` operations.</b>
+To focus on the attention sink mechanism, we assume you're already familiar with Flash Attention and will skip over its finer details, like the double-loop tiling strategy and the derivation of online softmax correction based on `log-sum-exp` operations.</b>

 <b>3.
-If you are new to <u>Flash Attention</u> or well-interested in the full original math derivation, we highly recommend this blog post: [Flash Attention 2 Math Derivation](https://github.com/Strivin0311/llms-learning/blob/main/dev/modeling/lm/transformer/attn/fa2_deri.md).</b>
+If you are new to Flash Attention or well-interested in the full original math derivation, we highly recommend this blog post: [Flash Attention 2 Math Derivation](https://github.com/Strivin0311/llms-learning/blob/main/dev/modeling/lm/transformer/attn/fa2_deri.md).</b>

 <b>Symbol Notation:</b>